Attention Lake and Flathead County Community Members!

 - Have a septic system in need of pumping (has not been pumped in 3 or more years)

-- Applications will be accepted on a rolling basis.
+- Applications will be accepted beginning Spring 2023 and then on a rolling basis.

 - An applicant will be notified of their application acceptance or denial within 2 weeks of submission

-- Following a completed septic pumping and inspection, a receipt from the Septic Pumping Contractor/Entity as well as a complete Septic Reporting Form must be submitted to Jillian Henrichon to receive reimbursement.
+- Following a completed septic pumping and inspection, a receipt from the Septic Pumping Contractor/Entity as well as a complete Septic Reporting Form must be submitted to Camryn Gamble to receive reimbursement.

-- Hit orange button below to link to online application form or hit the blue button for a pdf to download and print
+- Hit orange button below for link to online application form or hit the blue button for a pdf to download and print

 - Download reporting form from the green button